US long-term mortgage rates dropped to 4.55 pct. average

 WASHINGTON (AP) — U.S. long-term mortgage rates fell this week, offering a slight degree of relief to would-be homebuyers after the stock market has tumbled.

-Mortgage buyer Freddie Mac says the average rate on the benchmark 30-year, fixed-rate mortgage dipped to 4.55 percent from to 4.62 percent last week.
+Mortgage buyer Freddie Mac said Thursday that the average rate on the benchmark 30-year, fixed-rate mortgage dipped to 4.55 percent from to 4.62 percent last week.
 Rates averaged 3.99 percent a year ago.

 The average rate for 15-year fixed-rate loans dropped to 4.01 percent from 4.07 percent.
 Still, that average is above its 3.44 percent level a year ago.